Mechanic on the Draugen platform

 And when you are not working?

 I’m used to not going home at 4 p.m., but when I am at home, I spend a lot of time with my family of course.
 We built a house in 2019, and there are still a few things to do, especially outside.
-Otherwise I go skiing, hiking – the usual stuff.
+Otherwise I go skiing, hiking – the usual stuff for a Norwegian.
 It is not always easy to say goodbye to your family at home, but so far I have never dreaded going back to work again.